ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-rename-cluster}
 {: faq}

-For a new vCenter Server instance, the first cluster that is created during deployment has a default name of **cluster1**.
-You can rename the default cluster in the VMware vSphere Client.
+For a new vCenter Server instance, you can set the name of the initial cluster that is created during deployment.
 When you add a cluster to a vCenter Server instance, you can specify the name that you want on the {{site.data.keyword.vmwaresolutions_short}} console.

 ## How are patches managed?
 {: #faq-patches}